StephanieArgy/StephanieArgy.github.io/pcsnotes_c2_w2.md

 The typical modern webpage is about 1MB.
 BUT most people on the planet use SMS text messaging; to reach the most people possible, start with HTML only, and tiny images.

 1. **HTML-Only** -- Make it work on feature phones.
 What's the most important content on the page?
 How do you do navigation with one column?
-2. HTML + CSS (for smartphones).
+2. HTML and CSS (for smartphones).
 3. Medium screens.
 4. Large screens.
 (For people watching on their TVs, optimize for someone sitting 10 feet away.)

-When designing for HTML, always ask, "Can I make this simpler?"
+When designing for HTML-only, always ask, "Can I make this simpler?"
 You have to focus -- **WHAT ARE WE DOING?"** You don't get fancy animations.

 The mobile experience is very diverse: it may be very focused or very distracted.
 The user may also move between screens during their experience (especially as part of purchasing processes).